Striated Muscles: Definition, Parts, Properties, Characteristics, Working Methods and Functions

 The next property of the muscles is distensibility.
 Distensibility is the ability of a muscle to be stretched.
 The withdrawal is carried out by an external force from the muscle.
 Muscles will not be injured, as long as stretching is not done beyond the physiological limit.

-See also difference between metal and non metal
+See also difference between cartoon and animated

 6. Elasticity